- Fall 2020 Enrollment

 DEADLINES AND DATES

-Changes in spring 2020 academic calendar dates due to COVID-19 are reflected on the University’s Academic Calendar.
-Access the Academic Calendar here.
+Changes in academic calendar dates due to COVID-19 are reflected on the University’s Academic Calendar.

-Changes to the spring 2020 final exam schedule due to COVID-19 are reflected on the Spring Final Exam Schedule webpage.
-Access the Spring Final Exam Schedule here.
+Changes to the final exam schedules due to COVID-19 are reflected on Final Exam Schedule webpage.

 There are no changes to the current payment deadlines.
 However, Student Business Services is available to discuss and provide assistance with your specific payment needs.
 Please contact them at the number provided below.

 ENROLLMENT SERVICES CONTACT INFORMATION

 To mitigate the risk of COVID-19 and to practice social distancing, the Welcome Center will be providing limited services for the Fall 2020 term:

 Starting August 10

 Cashier's office for cash only

 Starting August 17